 It helped, too, that the Albion River Trail had the support of State Senator Mike Noffs and State Representative John Bizone.

-Then there was Albion College.
-As the trail expansion was gaining traction in 2015, the college was welcoming in its 16th president, Mauri Ditzler, who emphasized the relationship between college and community.
+As the trail expansion was gaining traction in 2015, Albion College was welcoming in its 16th president, Mauri Ditzler, who emphasized the relationship between college and community.
 Ditzler and the administration provided initial funding and support in the designing and constructing of the route.

 The thought from the college, Strand said, was to provide “a piece [of a trail system] in Albion so we can basically guarantee that when the larger regional trail network gets established, or continues to get established, that Albion’s going to be a piece of that.”

-Why such an emphasis on trail systems?
-For Governor Snyder, travel along the trail systems increased economic activity at the stops along the way, healthier citizens and the enjoyment of nature, all as a way to connect communities.
+Why a government emphasis on trail systems?
+For Governor Snyder, travel along the trail systems increases economic activity at the stops along the way, healthier citizens and the enjoyment of nature, all as a way to connect communities.

 In the late winter of 2015, City Manager Sheryl Mitchell asked for Nelson’s help in ways to improve recreational amenities, specifically biking – Mitchell loved the idea of the Slow Roll bike group in Detroit.